Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

-The ``maximum_bipartite_matching`` function formulates a linear program for the the network flow model corresponding to the given bipartite graph.
-Since the model is formulated as a network flow, Gurobi will in most cases solve the model using a network primal simplex algorithm.
+The ``maximum_bipartite_matching`` function formulates a linear program for the the minimum-cost network flow problem corresponding to the given bipartite graph.
+Gurobi will in most cases solve the model using a network primal simplex algorithm.

 Solution
 --------